lieszkol/november-gallery/README.md

 A gallery plugin for OctoberCMS that tries to Keep It Simple and Stupid.

  1. Upload your images using the Media Manager built into OctoberCMS
- 2. Drop November Gallery onto your page or partial
+ 2. Drop November Gallery onto your page or partial*
  3. Select the folder you uploaded your images to and how you want them displayed

+*please read

 Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery).